Thursday, April 14, 2016

 Waiting for final inspection

-Some of the motorhomes were inside getting the finishing touches put on while others were outside waiting for a final inspection.
+Some of the motorhomes were inside getting the finishing touches, while others were outside waiting for a final inspection.

-We walked back to the Visitor Center to use the restroom before beginning our trip home.
+We walked back to the Visitor Center to use the restroom before heading home.

-While inside the Visitor Center I picked up a postcard that was a replica of the picture hanging on the wall of the Visitor Center.
-We were would be told that the postcards were free.
+While inside the Visitor Center, I picked up a postcard that was a replica of the picture hanging on the wall.
+We were told that the postcards were free.

 Depicts the history of Tiffen